 My version has only 6 ingredients and 2 of those are optional – doesn't get much easier than that!

-This stir fry sauce is Paleo and Gluten Free and also works for Keto if you leave out the optional honey.
+This stir fry sauce is Paleo and Gluten Free and also works for Keto or low carb if you leave out the optional honey.

 It also works for any protein.
 You can use this sauce for simple stir fry veggies or with shrimp, chicken, steak or whatever else you think of!